 ORP Plan Overview

 Below are the important features about the Plan.
 This website is intended to be a summary of the plan provisions.
 In the event that a conflict exists between the information contained within this website and the plan document, the plan document provisions prevail.
-For more information, please contact your local representative.
+For more information, please contact your local Financial Professional.

 When you choose Voya Financial® for your Optional Retirement Program (ORP), you and your employer each contribute a certain percentage of your total compensation (the percentage determined by Texas state law) to either: